Fleksa96/tehnicki_zadatak_rbt/README.md

 {
 temporarily:
 1. just --url and --sport parameters can be used
-2. parameter sport is case sensitive
-3. links with .dbml extensions are not working, needed to open them from task descriptions in browser and then copied them to console arguments
+2. links with .dbml extensions are not working, needed to open them from task descriptions in browser and then copied them to console arguments

 Tests: